puppetlabs/puppetlabs-vsphere/README.md

 #### Type: vSphere_machine

 #####`ensure`
 Specifies the basic state of the resource.
-Valid values are 'present' and 'absent'.
+Valid values are 'present', 'running', stopped', 'unregistered', and 'absent'.
+* 'present', 'running': ensure that the VM is up and running.
+If the VM is not there yet, a new one will be created as specified by the other properties.
+* 'stopped': ensure that the VM is created, but not running.
+* 'unregistered': ensure that the VM is not under active management in vSphere.
+This will keep the vmx/vhd files around.
+* 'absent': ensure that the VM and all its files are removed.

 #####`name`
 *Required* The full path for the machine, including the datacenter